-Grace Community Covenant Church is part of the Evangelical Covenant Church (ECC) — a group of more than 800 churches in the United States, Canada and 38 other countries, including the Congo, India, Sudan, and Thailand.
+Grace Community Covenant Church is part of the Evangelical Covenant Church (ECC) — a group of more than 850 churches in the United States, plus churches in Canada and 38 other countries, including the Congo, India, Sudan, and Thailand.

 Founded by Swedish immigrants to the United States in 1885, the ECC is a voluntary covenant of churches committed to the affirmation of historical Christianity.
 The ECC emphasizes the Bible's witness to new life in Jesus Christ expressed in a day to day walk with the Lord.